cybrxkhan/VIET-Events-Reborn/README.md

 DO NOT manually use the master branch unless you know what you're doing as it is the WIP version that is constantly being updated!

-1. Extract the .rar file you wish to install to Documents\Paradox Interactive\Crusader Kings II\mod
+1. Extract the .rar file to Documents\Paradox Interactive\Crusader Kings II\mod
 2. Launch CKII and select VIET Events to install in the mod tab.
 3. Enjoy and play!